Dermatillomania Therapist Near Me/Online | Skin Picking Counseling

 Skin picking issues are classified under the spectrum of obsessive-compulsive disorders.
 The treatments used to manage patients with dermatillomania are often similar to those used in the management of OCD.

-Symptoms of dermatillomania
+Symptoms of Dermatillomania

 Dermatillomania is a body-focused repetitive behavior that typically presents with the following clinical symptoms: